Whisk

 1. Whisk (n.)
 A mixing tool designed so its many strands of looped wire make it effective for beating. (v.)
 To beat with a whisk until well mixed.

-Most of us have at least one whisk (sometimes called a whip) in our kitchen, but do we really know how they are meant to be used?
-Whisks come in many shapes and sizes, and it is easy to get confused when figuring out which one is right for our cooking needs.
-Do I need a balloon whisk, a straight whisk, or one of those weird-looking ball-in-ball whisks?
+Most of us have at least one whisk in our kitchen, but do we really know how to use it?
+Whisks, sometimes called whips, come in all shapes and sizes.
+With so many options, it’s easy to feel confused about which one to choose.
+Do you need a balloon whisk, a straight whisk, or one of those strange ball-in-ball whisks?

 How to Buy A Whisk